 What mental health services does the hospital provide?

-South Coast Private Hospital is the leading private mental health hospital in Brisbane.
+South Coast Private Hospital is the leading private mental health hospital in Wollongong.
 We are an Authorised Mental Health Service under the New South Wales Mental Health Act 2007 No 8.
 We have mental health facilities to treat most psychiatric disorders and illnesses.

 Our services include: